cisocrgroup/Resources/manuals/profiler-manual.md

-If you get an error message saying `your input is not in sorted order` while you are using any of the profiling tools, the dictionary file you use is not proper sorted and you have to use the given command to sort the dictionary accordingly.
+If you get an error message saying `your input is not in sorted order` while you are using any of the profiling tools, the dictionary file you use is not properly sorted and you have to use the given command to sort the dictionary correctly.

 On the other hand, if you should get an error saying `error: empty key` your dictionary contains at least one empty line.
 You can remove